 When you get into an ice bath, your blood vessels constrict.
 When you get out, the blood vessels dilate again, causing inflammation-causing toxins like lactic acid to flush away.
 The cold from the ice can reduce swelling and during the rewarming process, the re-circulation promotes healing.

 You don’t need to necessarily need to go to the extreme of a full ice bath either.
-According to research, coldwater baths (75 degrees Fahrenheit or 24 degrees Celsius) are as good, and perhaps better, than ice baths.
+According to research, cold water baths are as good, and perhaps better, than ice baths.

 The main thing to remember here is that it’s not really about what you do post-workout—it’s that you’re doing something at all.
 If you let your body sit and do nothing after a workout, your muscles will start to atrophy.
 If you are constantly moving and exerting your muscles, then they won’t have time to heal and rebuild.

 Instead of thinking of rest as taking time off, think of it as taking time out for yourself so you can improve.
-Taking care of your body post-workout allows you to have a fresh place to start, so you can kill it next time you’re in the gym.
+Taking care of your body post-workout allows you to have a fresh place to start, so you can be at your best the next time you’re in the gym.